The Site

 I think it's great to use the material that you had for your own VBS to use with our kids.
 Just remember that most of them speak English as a second language, so their reading ability may not be all that great.
 Don't worry if another group has already used the same material.
 With the kids we're working with repetition is not necessarily a bad thing.

-I am very flexible as far as when you want to come.
-I have plenty of work!
-Most teams start around 1 p.m.
-There is a good reason for that - the kids that live in the apartments aren't up till around then!
+Most teams start around 1:30 PM.There is a good reason for that - the kids that live in the apartments aren't up till around then!
 The mornings are used for team briefings, planning sessions, service projects, and Prayer Walks.
 The best scenario is to start after lunch.
-Perhaps 1-3 pm for the first mission group then 4-6 pm for the second group.
-Recreation starts most sessions, followed by a short break for refreshments.
-A group will usually have a Bible story and then a craft that somehow relates to that story.
-Ends up the day with more recreation time and some more cookies or goodies.
+Perhaps 1:30-3:30PM for the first mission group then 4-6 pm for the second group.
+Recreation starts most sessions.
+Usually it's best to tell the Bible story, give the snack out and then do the craft.
+The craft should relate to the story.
+The cookies are leverage for attention so tell the story before you give out the treats.
+Ends up the day with more recreation time and more cookies or goodies if you have some left over.

 My partners at Mission Arlington in Texas have developed some fantastic Bible story material.
 For ideas about presentations for the Backyard Bible Club check out Mission Arlington Curriculum.
 You will need Adobe Acrobat Reader or Foxit Reader to see these files (and for the maps to the missions!).